When I’m trying to meet an important deadline, I spend precious time doing ridiculous things like this. 🙂

 My takeaway was that I’d definitely need to know A LOT more about this trainer before I let him anywhere near my dog.

-It’s not unusual for caregivers to be impressed with dog trainer’s abilities and claims.
+It’s not unusual for caregivers to be impressed with a dog trainer’s abilities and claims.
 Just last week in a local Facebook group I read a reply to an individual seeking help with leash skills claiming it would only take one session to get that puppy heeling.

 The pup’s mom probably contacted that trainer.